garethgeorge/backrest/README.md

 Extract the release you downloaded and run the install script:

 ```
-# extract the release to a subfolder of the current directory
+# Extract the release to a subfolder of the current directory
 mkdir backrest && tar -xzvf backrest_Linux_x86_64.tar.gz -C backrest
-# run the install script
+# Run the install script
 cd backrest && ./install.sh
 ```

 The install script will:

-- Move the backrest binary to `/usr/local/bin`
+- Move the Backrest binary to `/usr/local/bin`
 - Create a systemd service file at `/etc/systemd/system/backrest.service`
 - Enable and start the service